 7) Omnichannel Commerce

 Omnichannel commerce is the strategy of making your products available across different channels to consumers who are searching for them.
 For instance, omnichannel includes your online storefront, social media channels, physical kiosks, retail pick-up points, and online marketplaces such as Amazon, eBay etc.

 A 2017 study that covered over 46,000 consumers had 73% of respondents saying that they used more than one channel when buying a product.
 With the proliferation of internet-enabled devices, it’s safe to say that more and more consumers are initiating and concluding their buying journey on different devices and channels.

 For instance, a consumer may use mobile search to look for a product, social media to read its reviews, YouTube to watch videos about it, a computer to compare prices, a mobile payment gateway to complete the purchase, and a physical store, pick-up point, or doorstep delivery to receive the product.

 By investing in an omnichannel setup, you can offer a seamless buying experience across different channels.
 Things you can do to that end include optimizing your site for mobile, hire dedicated developer to build a mobile app or PWA, personalize the buying experience, and offer multiple purchase options.

 If you need help with adapting your eCommerce store for these trends, shoot us a message.
-As an eCommerce website development company, we’ve built and maintained eCommerce storefronts for entrepreneurs from around the world for over a decade, which helps us spot eCommerce trends quickly and integrate them seamlessly.
+As an Front-end development company, we’ve built and maintained eCommerce storefronts for entrepreneurs from around the world for over a decade, which helps us spot eCommerce trends quickly and integrate them seamlessly.